-The March 8 general strike has been called for in two different formats: some unions, such as UGT, CGT y CNT, support the strike for 24-hours, from midnight on March 7 until midnight on March 8, while other unions, such as CCOO and UGT, have called a strike of two hours per shift, between 12 midday and 2:00 p.m. and between 4.00 p.m. and 6:00 p.m. on March 8.
+The CGT and CNT unions have called for a 24-hour general strike, from midnight on March 7 until midnight on March 8, while other unions, including the CCOO, UGT and USO have called for a general strike of two hours per shift, between 12 midday and 2:00 p.m. and between 4.00 p.m. and 6:00 p.m. on March 8.
 Below we summarize some practical tips and legal measures for handling this union pressure tactic.